Carotenoid

 Carotenoids (/kəˈrɒtɪnɔɪd/) are yellow, orange, and red organic pigments that are produced by plants and algae, as well as several bacteria, archaea, and fungi.
-Carotenoids give the characteristic color to pumpkins, carrots, parsnips, corn, tomatoes, canaries, flamingos, salmon, lobster, shrimp, and daffodils.
+Carotenoids give the characteristic color to pumpkins, carrots, parsnips, corn, tomatoes, canaries, flamingos, salmon, lobster, shrimp, daffodils, and egg yolks.
 Over 1,100 identified carotenoids can be further categorized into two classes – xanthophylls (which contain oxygen) and carotenes (which are purely hydrocarbons and contain no oxygen).
+Some 40 to 50 carotenoids found in fruits and vegetables are consumed in the human diet.

 All are derivatives of tetraterpenes, meaning that they are produced from 8 isoprene units and contain 40 carbon atoms.
 In general, carotenoids absorb wavelengths ranging from 400 to 550 nanometers (violet to green light).
 This causes the compounds to be deeply colored yellow, orange, or red.
 Carotenoids are the dominant pigment in autumn leaf coloration of about 15-30% of tree species, but many plant colors, especially reds and purples, are due to polyphenols.